-Over time, trust in COVID-19 vaccines may become established and JKJAV would not need to legitimize them.
+Over time, trust in COVID-19 vaccines may become established and JKJAV would not need to legitimise them.
 Anecdotal observation confirms the opinion because the posts have become more procedural, about who can/cannot be vaccinated and how/where to be vaccinated.
 But posts by JKJAV should continue until most people in Malaysia are vaccinated.
 The posts may become repetitive and JKJAV should create interesting, memorable and probably viral posts, helped by competent health communicators.
-Together, these parties select the strategies and their constitutive language and image features to persuade people to engage in protective behaviour (du Pré & Overton, 2021, p.
-2).
+Together, these parties select the strategies and their constitutive language and image features to persuade people to engage in protective behaviour.
 The posts can even be targeted, where the specific concerns of different social actors are handled.
-Yet, social media sites are part of the outreach to people and the WHO (2017, p.
-28) advises integrating various mediums for convergence of verified and accurate information.
+Yet, social media sites are part of the outreach to people and the WHO (2017, 28) advises integrating various mediums for the convergence of verified and accurate information.

 For future research, the posts after July 2021 should be analysed to consider any change in strategies and features.
 These posts provoke reactions among social media users, which can also be analysed.
 These reactions inform JKJAV about the level of trust in vaccines and it can gauge whether its multisemiotic legitimation has had an impact.
 Future research can adopt a long-term view and study other diseases.
-Moreover, it could compare social media posts and other mediums (e.g. blogs, films, newspapers, speeches) to understand similarities/dissimilarities.
-The focus need not be Malaysia and other countries should be considered.
+Moreover, it could compare social media posts and other mediums (e.g., blogs, films, newspapers, speeches) to understand similarities/dissimilarities.
+These posts can be from Malaysia and posts from other countries can also be gathered.
 A comparison among countries is instructive of country-level response.
-Their legitimation would utilize the same stock of strategies and features but the manifestation would reflect socio-cultural factors.
+Their legitimation would utilise the same stock of strategies and features but the manifestation would reflect socio-cultural factors.
 Hence, several avenues of research can trace the trajectory of vaccine discourse.

-The present article has analysed the multisemiotic legitimation of COVID-19 vaccines by JKJAV on Facebook, Instagram and Twitter but health concerns cannot simply be reduced to or be explained by discourse alone (Harvey & Koteyko, 2013).
+The present article has analysed the multisemiotic legitimation of COVID-19 vaccines by JKJAV on Facebook, Instagram and Twitter but health concerns cannot simply be reduced to or be explained by discourse alone, as said by Harvey and Koteyko (2013).
 Research should engage health producers and consumers to ensure that discourse can bring real-life improvements.
-Discourse is powerful because it can impact vaccine decision-making (Dunn, Surian, Leask et al., 2017; Iacobucci, 2019) but people's lives are only saved after the decision is acted on.
+Discourse is powerful because it can impact vaccine decision-making but people's lives are only saved after the decision is acted on.